Omah Lay: Career

-On 14 February 2020, Lay released "You," his first official single.
-He released his five-track debut EP, Get Layd on 22 May 2020.
-The EP peaked at number one on the Nigerian Apple Music charts.
+In 2020, Omah Lay released the singles "Bad Influence" and "You," two songs from the Get Layd EP.
+"Bad Influence" became the most streamed Nigerian song on Apple Music at the end of 2020.
+His Get Layd EP peaked at number one on the Nigerian Apple Music charts.
 All five songs from the EP reached the top 15 of the Apple Music charts for Nigeria, with "You" peaking at number one.

-In October, Lay appeared on Olamide's album Carpe Diem, on the track "Infinity", which topped the Apple Music charts for Nigeria.
+The same year he also appeared on the song "Infinity" on the Olamide's album Carpe Diem, which topped the Apple Music charts in Nigeria.

-On 20 November, Lay released his second five-track EP, What Have We Done.
-All five tracks reached the top 12 of the Apple Music charts for Nigeria, with "Godly" reaching number one.

-On 3 July 2020, Lay was the first artist highlighted for Apple's Africa Rising Campaign to spotlight African talent.
-In December 2020, he was included in BBC Radio 1Xtra's annual "Hot for 2021" list.
+On 3 July 2020, Omah Lay was the first artist highlighted for Apple's Africa Rising Campaign to spotlight African talent.
+On December 2020, he was included in BBC Radio 1Xtra's annual "Hot for 2021" list.
 He was the first African artist featured on Audiomack's #Up Now program for emerging artists; was included in Montreux Jazz Festival's "20 artists to watch in 2021"; and was named BET's Amplified International Artist of the Month for November 2020.
-He is currently signed to Dvpper Music Distribution in Nigeria, and Sire Records for international distribution.
 He was nominated in four categories at the 2020 Headies Awards, winning the Next Rated award.

-On 25 June 2021, Lay was featured alongside fellow Nigerian singer Alpha P on Nigerian producer Masterkraft's official remix of Canadian singer Justin Bieber's single, "Peaches".
-On 8 July 2021, Lay released a new single, "Understand".
-On 3 March 2022, he released a collaboration with Bieber, "Attention", which serves as the second collaboration between the two artists.

-Controversy
+On 20 November 2020, Omah Lay released his second five-track EP, What Have We Done.
+All five tracks reached the top 12 of the Apple Music charts for Nigeria, with "Godly" reaching number one.

-On 14 December 2020, Lay was arrested alongside Tems after they performed in a show in Uganda.
+On 14 December 2020, Omah Lay was arrested alongside Tems after they performed in a show in Uganda.
 The Ugandan Police authority identified violation of COVID-19 lockdown protocols as the reason for their arrests.
 The artists felt they were set up.
 Two days later, the Ugandan government released the two, apologised for the arrests and cleared them of wrongdoing.
+On 25 June 2021, Lay was featured alongside fellow Nigerian singer Alpha P on Nigerian producer Masterkraft's official remix of Canadian singer Justin Bieber's single, "Peaches".
+On 8 July 2021, Lay released a new single, "Understand".